-Van Denton came to WGHP TV more than 25 years ago after working in New Bern (WCTI-TV 12, ABC) and Myrtle Beach (WBTW-TV 13, CBS).
+Van Denton came to WGHP TV 26 years ago after working in New Bern (WCTI-TV 12, ABC) and Myrtle Beach (WBTW-TV 13, CBS).
 After arriving at WGHP on April 1, 1990, he anchored the weather at 11pm, Monday-Friday and a few months later the 5pm weather when WGHP became the first station in the market with a 5pm news.
 For 6 of these years, he had a chance to work with the late Frank Deal and did team weather with Frank at 5:30pm once that newscast was added.
 Frank was with WGHP from 1969 until 1996.
 There have only been 2 Chief Meteorologists at WGHP since 1969.
 Not too many stations have that kind of stability.

 He earned his Bachelor of Science Degree in Meteorology from North Carolina State University in 1987 and received the AMS TV Seal of Approval shortly after.

-He is a 5-time Emmy Nominee for best weather in the Mid-South region of the United States.
+5-time Emmy Nominee for best weather in the Mid-South region of the United States.

 Voted best meteorologist in the Triad by: